jasonmcaffee/jQueryMediator/README.md

 ## Usage
 You can use the jQueryMediator in any way you see fit.

+Note: usage examples assume jQueryMediator has already been configured.
+See Configuration section.

 Here are a few usage examples.
 ### Functionaly scoped jQueryMediator as $
 ```javascript